-According to Robert Malina, an expert and researcher on childhood growth, adolescents gain weight and height in a predictable pattern, with height growth occurring first, followed by weight gain, or what I like to call “filling out.”
+According to Robert Malina, a researcher on childhood growth, adolescents gain weight and height in a predictable pattern.
+Height growth occurs first, followed by weight gain.

-In girls, the peak height gain occurs between ages 11-13 years; and in boys, at 13-15 years, on average.
+In teen girls, peak height growth occurs between ages 11-13 years.
+In boys, the peak height gain happens between 13 and 15 years, on average.

-The lean tissue (read: muscle and bone) weight gain during this time is about 15 pounds for girls and twice that for boys (~30#).
+The weight gain from lean tissue (read: muscle and bone) during this time is about 15 pounds for girls and twice that for boys (~30#).

-Given these “norms” for adolescent growth (and the signs that go along with it), you can begin to see that an important transformation happens for teens, and much of it is to be expected.
+Given these “norms,” and the typical signs of the growth spurt that go along with it, you can begin to see that an important physical transformation happens for teens.

 A 15-30# weight gain in a couple of years can be shocking, especially if you’re used to looking at a lean child, but it is normal.